-Objective 8: Health Equity of care for Trans, Non-Binary and Intersex Summary: Binary and This is both access to go The knowled and international evidence.
-We understoombination within the We aim to of the chall We are aware of many challenges that are faced by our Trans, Non-Binary and Intersex (TNBI) population when accessing health care.
-This is both in respect of accessing trans-affirming care and also wider access to general health services.
-The knowledge that we hold is based on a combination of national and international research and local intelligence and anecdotal evidence.
-We understand that these challenges to gaining equitable care are a combination of awareness, service design and commissioning gaps within the county.
-We aim to gain a more comprehensive and evidence-based summary of the challenges with a view to addressing these to ensure fair participation and equitable health services for our TNBI population.
-Measures: Produce a patient experience report capturing individual stories and general themes Evidence of continued TNBI awareness training across all commissioned services and within NHS Somerset Integrated Care Board Clearly documented shortcomings in commissioned services within Somerset with an associated action plan to address these Evidence of improvements to patient experience through continual engagement with our TNBI population and service providers Related actions: Create and engagement plan to capture the views and experiences of our TNBI population and providers of services to our TNBI population Generate a report setting out the current challenges and proposed actions to address these Implement approved and assess improved actions Provide ongoing updates to highlight improvements and other gaps that may be highlighted as part of the ongoing engagement with our TNBI population Delivery date: Tuesday, 31 March 2026 Relevant protected characterist Age Disability Gender reassignment Marriage and civil partnership Pregnancy and maternity Race and ethnicity Religion or belief Sex Sexual orientation
+Objective 8: Health Equity of f care for Trans, Non-B inary and Intersex Summary: Binary and This is both access to g The knowle and interna evidence.
+We unders combination within the We aim to of the chal general health services. edge that we hold is based on ational research and local inte tand that these challenges to on of awareness, service desig nen accessing health care. -affirming care and also wider a combination of national lligence and anecdotal gaining equitable care are a n and commissioning gaps and evidence-based summary ing these to ensure fair Measures: and ge ✓ Eviden commi Board ✓ Clearly within ✓ Eviden e a patient experience report neral themes ce of continued TNBI awarene ssioned services and within NI documented shortcomings in Somerset with an associated a ce of improvements to patient ual engagement with our TNBI ers ss training across all HS Somerset Integrated Care commissioned services action plan to address these t experience through Related actions: experie our TN Genera actions Implen Provide gaps th and engagement plan to capt ences of our TNBI population a BI population ate a report setting out the cur to address these nent approved and assess imp e ongoing updates to highligh nat may be highlighted as part ur TNBI population and providers of services to rrent challenges and proposed roved actions it improvements and other Delivery date: 1 March 2026 Relevant protected characterist Condor roossignment Age Marriage and civil nartnorchin Disability Programou and maternity Gender reassignment Marriage and civil partnership Pregnancy and maternity Race and ethnicity Religion or belief Sex Sexual orientation